Professor Gregory Kolt – Dean of Health Sciences, Western Sydney University (NSW)

 Kay Copeland is a Specialist Sports and Exercise Physiotherapist (as awarded by the Australian College of Physiotherapy in 2018) who has worked in elite sport for over 30 years in water polo, tennis and basketball and practices at Alphington Sports Medicine Centre.
 Kay has been involved in SMA since 1985 when she joined the SMA-Victorian Branch Sports Trainers Committee.
 Kay has held many roles within SMA her most recent being 7 years as Chair of the SMA Conference.
 Kay has a strong background in business and governance and has served on the Board of national sporting organisation.

-Professor Gary Allison – Sports Physiotherapist, Researcher, Academic, Curtin University (WA)
+Professor Garry Allison – Sports Physiotherapist, Researcher, Academic, Curtin University (WA)

 Garry Allison is Professor of Neurosciences and Trauma Physiotherapy, a Titled APA Sports Physiotherapist, a former AIS Research fellow and a ASMF Fellow.
 He has human movement qualifications and is currently Associate DVC-Research Excellence at Curtin University.
 In recent years he has been on various boards and executive committees including living with Autism CRC, Childrens’ Research Strategic Council, National Drug Research Institute and the SMA Conference Committee / Chief judge.
 He is a Graduate of the Australian Institute of Company Directors and brings business skills sets including risk, management and strategy.